openSUSE/combustion/README.md

 -fw_cfg name=opt/org.opensuse.combustion/script,file=/var/combustion-script

-If the VMware guestinfo parameter "guestinfo.combustion.script" is set and nonempty, it is used as script.
+If the VMware guestinfo parameter "guestinfo.combustion.script" is set and nonempty, it is treated as a base64 encoded gzipped script.

 You can do everything necessary for initial system configuration from this script, including addition of ssh keys, adding users, changing passwords